History of Marino

 The history of the city of Marino, in the province of Rome, in the Roman Castles area, begins with the appearance of the first human settlements in the municipal territory during the Bronze Age.
-In the Middle Ages the castle knew its period of greatest splendor under the rule in turn of the Counts of Tusculum, the Frangipane, the Orsini, the Apostolic Chamber, the Caetani, and finally the Colonna, of whom it was a historic stronghold.
-Marinese events have often been of considerable importance in the local and sometimes even international historical context, so much so that various scholars in various eras have tried their hand at collecting the historical memories of this town.
+In the Middle Ages the castle knew its period of greatest splendor under the rule successively of the Counts of Tusculum, the Frangipane, the Orsini, the Apostolic Chamber, the Caetani, and finally the Colonna, of whom it was a historic stronghold.
+Marinese events have often been of considerable importance in the local and sometimes even international historical context, so much so that several scholars in various eras have tried their hand at collecting the historical memories of this town.
 The castle was besieged several times, with mixed results, suffering at least four sackings and two destructions a fundamentis.
 However, the feudal lords and the community have been concerned at all times to erect monuments for public ornament, such as the only example of Gothic architecture in the Roman Castles, the former church of Santa Lucia (13th century), the sanctuary of Santa Maria dell'Acquasanta (13th century), the Frangipane (12th century) and Orsini (14th century) fortresses, Palazzo Colonna (15th-17th century), the collegiate basilica of San Barnaba (17th century), Palazzo Matteotti (19th century), and many other public works.
 Numerous important personalities in politics, the arts, religion, and finance were also born, lived, or related in some way in Marino.